 You can track how improving product data completeness affects:

 When you are armed with this data, your conversations with leadership change completely.
-Instead of requesting budget for "better data quality", you present investments with quantifiable ROI projections.
+Instead of requesting a budget for "better data quality", you can present investments with quantifiable ROI projections.

 If you start building these analytical capabilities now, you are also building great competitive advantages as market dynamics continue speeding up and customer expectations continue rising.

-Recognizing these trends is one thing.
-Preparing your organization for them is another challenge entirely.
+Recognizing these PIM trends is one thing, but preparing your organization for them is another challenge entirely.

 But you don’t need to tackle everything at the same time.
 The key is understanding where you stand today and building a roadmap that addresses your most critical gaps first.